Thomas O. Melia

-Thomas O. Melia (born 28 May 1957 in Frankfurt, Germany) currently serves as Washington director at PEN America.
-Previously, he served in the Obama Administration as USAID's assistant administrator for Europe and Eurasia (2015–2017) and as Deputy Assistant Secretary of State in the Bureau of Democracy, Human Rights and Labor, at the United States Department of State (2010–2015).
-Melia previously served as executive director of Democracy International, an organization that designs, implements, and evaluates democracy and governance programs around the world.
-Melia also served as the deputy executive director of Freedom House, a human rights organization.
+Thomas O. Melia (born May 28, 1957) currently serves as Washington director at PEN America.
+Previously, he served in the Obama Administration as USAID's Assistant Administrator for Europe and Eurasia (2015–2017) and as Deputy Assistant Secretary of State in the Bureau of Democracy, Human Rights, and Labor at the United States Department of State (2010–2015).
+Melia also served as Executive Director of Democracy International, an organization that designs, implements, and evaluates democracy and governance programs around the world.
+Additionally, he was the Deputy Executive Director of Freedom House, a human rights organization.

 Education

 Melia earned a BA from Johns Hopkins University in International Relations and an MA with a concentration in Africa Studies from the Johns Hopkins University School of Advanced International Studies in 1979.
 While in graduate school, Melia worked as an intern at the National Security Council at the White House, on Africa issues.
 During the summer of 1978, he worked at the U.S. embassy in Nouakchott, Mauritania.